emonney/QuickApp/README.md

 *   [OPTION 2] Install Project template from the [Visual Studio Gallery](https://marketplace.visualstudio.com/items?itemName=adentum.QuickApp-ASPNETCoreAngularXProjectTemplate) and follow the usual File -> New Project -> Web -> QuickApp - to create a new Project from this template.
     Lunch with `F5` or `Ctrl+F5` (The usual way)
 *   [OPTION 3] Yeoman generator package coming soon...

+NOTE: When creating a new project please wait for all dependencies ("dotnet restore" & "npm install") to be restored.
+When using VisualStudio this is automatic, check the output window or status bar to know that the package/dependencies restore process is complete before launching your program for the first time

 ## Login